 Easy…in 4 simple concepts but difficult achievements:

 1. Grow perfect plants – Duh, right?
-That’s everyone’s goal.
+That’s likely everyone’s goal.

 – LOTS of leaves.
 Leaves are a plant’s solar panels and they absorb the sun’s energy.
 You need a lot of leaves in order to collect a lot of energy from the sun.
 Leaves also take up nutrients (foliar feeding); so get them wet, just make sure they dry within 4 hours.
 Leaves will drop and redirect nutrients to new leaves if the plant has a nutrient deficiency…so that leads to my next point;

 – LOTS of roots to take in nutrients.
 Anyone who tells you “orchid roots are just for anchoring them to a tree”, is flat-out wrong.
 Sure, that’s part of the story, but orchid roots (like every other plant on earth) take up nutrients.
 More roots == more nutrient uptake.